leomcclean/reasonEq/README.md

 4. Give command `stack install` and wait.
 The first time you run this might take a while as it may install a local version of the Haskell compiler and required libraries.
 When it is done it will have installed a program called `req`.

+## Optional Steps for standalone GUI installation

+1. Install the pre-requesite JavaScript libraries using `npm install`.

+2. Install the `electron-packager` tool using `npm install electron-packager`.

+3. Compile the `req` binary to a local location using stack: `stack install --local-bin-path build/`.

+4. Compile the executable file using the command `npm run pack-app`.

+#### Important note on Windows usage

+A dependency, `posix-regex`, currently requires an extra flag to be installed by stack on Windows.
+This flag cannot be included in a linux or macOS installation as it does not exist for the library in those OSs.
+To compile on Windows, you must use `cabal install regex-posix -f _regex-posix-clib` or otherwise amend the .cabal file to correctly install the dependency.

 ## Running `reasonEq`/`req`

 For new users, we recommend the following procedure: